Subin-Vidhu/2024/Programming with Google Go Specialization/Getting Started with Go/Readme.md

     - A program that reads high-level code and executes it line by line.
 It translates the code into machine code as it goes.

+- Interpretation:

+    - The process of translating high-level code into machine code line by line.
+Translation occurs every time the code is run, which can slow down execution. eg. Python, Ruby, etc.

+    - Requires an interpreter to be installed on the computer to run the code. eg. Python, Ruby, etc.

 - Source Code:

     - The code that you write in a high-level language.